higedamc/zap_clock/README.md

 2. Obtain an NWC connection string

 #### Setup Steps
+1. **Configure NWC Connection**
-1. Tap the ⚙️ (Settings) button in the top right
+   - Tap the ⚙️ (Settings) button in the top right
-2. Enter the connection string in the "Nostr Wallet Connect" section
+   - Enter the connection string in the "Nostr Wallet Connect" section
-3. Test the connection with "Test Connection" (optional)
+   - Test the connection with "Test Connection" (optional but recommended)

+2. **Select Default Donation Recipient** (Optional)
-4. Select a recipient in the "Donation Recipient" section
+   - In Settings, select a default recipient in the "Donation Recipient" section
+   - Choose from:
-   - Human Rights Foundation (default)
+     - ZapClock Developer (default)
-   - Zeus Lightning Wallet developer
+     - Zeus Wallet Developer
-   - Sparrow Wallet developer
+     - Sparrow Wallet Developer
-   - OpenSats
-   - Bitcoin Design Community
-5. Enter Lightning settings in the alarm edit screen
-   - Amount (sats)
-   - Timeout duration
+   - Or add custom recipients by editing `assets/donation_recipients.yaml`

+3. **Create Penalty Alarm**
+   - Tap "+" to create a new alarm
+   - Set time and label as usual
+   - In the "Penalty Settings" section:
+     - Choose a preset (⚡ 15s/21 sats ~ 💀 15m/2,100 sats)
+     - Or select "⚙️ Custom" to set your own timeout and amount
+   - Optionally override the donation recipient for this specific alarm
-6. Tap "Save"
+   - Tap "Save"

 #### Stopping the Alarm
-1. Alarm rings
+1. Alarm rings at the set time
+2. **If penalty is configured:**
-2. Payment information is displayed
+   - Payment information is displayed (amount, timeout, recipient)
-3. Tap "Pay to Stop Alarm" button
-4. Processing payment... (loading indicator)
-5. ✅ Payment successful → Alarm stops
-6. ❌ Payment failed → Error message, alarm continues ringing
+   - Countdown timer shows remaining time
+   - **Option 1:** Tap "Stop now (no payment)" to silence the alarm
+   - **Option 2:** Wait for timeout → Payment automatically sent via NWC
+3. **If no penalty configured:**
+   - Simply tap "Stop Alarm" to silence it

 ---